 Some printed products in the zero-rated list may still be applicable for VAT if they have or can be used for any of the following:

-VAT is chargeable if your print product, e.g. a flyer or leaflet, is used as admission to premises, for example using the words ‘free admission with this leaflet’.
+VAT on printing is chargeable if your print product is used for admission to an event.
+For example, using the words ‘free admission with this leaflet’.

-VAT is chargeable if your print product is used to obtain a discount on goods or services, for example using the words ‘25% off with this flyer’.
+VAT is chargeable if your print product is used to obtain a discount on goods or services, for example using the words ‘25% off with this poster’.

 VAT is chargeable if your printed product has an area designed to be written on.
 For example, invitations, certificates, postcards or forms.
 To be charged, this area must cover at least 25% of the artwork.

-All books and booklets are exempt from VAT charges unless they are designed and printed to be written in, for example diaries, calendars and record books.
+All books and booklets are exempt from VAT charges unless they are designed and printed to be written in, like diaries, calendars and record books.

-What Happens if I Need to Pay VAT for Printing?
+What Happens if I Need to Pay VAT on Printing?

-If you are printing something in the exceptions list above with instantprint, our team checks every single piece of artwork for a number of different things, and VAT is one of these checks.
-If you are required to pay VAT, we’ll be in touch to let you know how much you need to pay and how to do this, so there’s no need to worry!
+If you are using our printing services and purchasing something in the exceptions list above with instantprint, our team checks every single piece of artwork for many different things and VAT is one of these.
+If you are required to pay VAT on your printing, we’ll be in touch to let you know how much you need to pay and how to do this, so there’s no need to worry!

-If you have any more questions on VAT on printing, please get in touch with our team and we’ll be happy to help.
+If you have any more questions about VAT on printing flyers or our services, please get in touch with our team and we’ll be happy to help.